THE STAFFIN MUSEUM

 Dugald first established the Staffin Museum in 1976 when he was only a teenager and has had a lifelong interest in the district’s history, archaeology, landscape and geology.
 Since Skye’s first dinosaur find in 1982, Dugald has been involved with local research that continues to identify dinosaur remains.
 In 2002, the discovery of Middle Jurassic tracks which showed the footprints of an adult dinosaur with young has attracted international interest.

-The museum, a traditional stone building.
-Is contained within a converted byre and attracts thousands of visitors from all over the world.
+Local woman Sylvia Porter also works exensively in the museum.
+The traditional stone building is contained within a converted byre and attracts thousands of visitors from all over the world.

 It also also has the world’s smallest dinosaur footprint and a dinosaur leg.

 It is not all dinosaur related, as there are excellent examples of local geological and fossil specimens, as well as representative artefacts illustrating the prehistory and social history of the Trotternish peninsula.
 Staffin’s crofting heritage is on show with images of men and woman hard at work and a display of the tools they used to eke out a living from the land.